Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/dmic/dmic_multi_channel/readme.txt

 Connect 8-DMIC board to J31.
 To make example work, connections needed to be as follows:
-CS42888 audio board             rt600 evk REVE board A4                      ->          GND
+IMX-AUD-IO audio board             rt600 evk REVE board A4                      ->          GND
 A5                      ->          J27 PIN3(BCLK)
 A6                      ->          J27 pin2(WS)